Two months ago, American golfer Bryson DeChambeau, shocked golf fans everywhere stating he was going to outdrive the course at the 2020 U.S. Open.

 On the course, you have to factor in the lie, the weather, and the shape of the fairway, while at the range it’s most likely you’ll be hitting your shot off worn down artificial grass into an open field.

-To develop the most accurate picture of how far you hit each club, get out playing.
+To develop the most accurate picture of how far you hit each golf club, get out playing.

-And the more you play, the better you’ll become at determining the distances to your target.
+And the more you play, the better you’ll become at determining the golf club distances to your target.

 Obviously, you might want to invest in a rangefinder to help you gauge the distance to the flag, but over time you’ll come to find yourself looking at an approach shot and knowing pretty much without having to use a yardage meter that this is, for example, my 8-iron distance.